Accessible $\infty$-cosmoi: First stability properties of accessible -cosmoi

 in which the horizontal maps are the inclusions, and $(lh,pb)$ is the map sending a commutative square \eqref{eq:fib-fib} to the pair consisting of the lower horizontal $B\to B'$ and the induced map $A\to B\x_{B'}A'$.

-The bottom leg of the pullback square is a product of two copies of the accessible isofibration $\ck^\isf_0\twoheadrightarrow \ck^\two_0$ , and so is an accessible isofibration.
+The bottom leg of the pullback square is a product of two copies of the accessible isofibration of categories $\ck^\isf_0\twoheadrightarrow \ck^\two_0$ , and so is an accessible isofibration of categories.
 Therefore, the claim will follow from Proposition~\ref{prop:pb-acc} if we can show that the right leg

 is accessible.
 Using Lemma~\ref{lem:limits} we choose $\lambda$ such that, first, $\ck^\isf_0\to\ck^\two_0$ is closed under $\lambda$-filtered colimits; and second, pullbacks of isofibrations commute with $\lambda$-filtered colimits in $\ck$.
 The first assumption ensures that $lh$ preserves $\lambda$-filtered colimits whilst the second assumption ensures that $pb$ does so too; hence so does $(lh,pb)$.